FamilySearch/GEDCOM/specification/gedcom.md

 An example of `zxx` text might be a diagram approximated using characters for their shape, not their meaning.

 :::note
-This specification does not document the use of `LANG` in every place where human language text might appear.
+This specification does not permit `LANG` in every place where human language text might appear.
 Conversations are ongoing about adding it in more places in a future version of the spec.
 Using the current spec, additional language tagging can be accomplished using a [documented extension tag](#extension-tags) by including this in the header: